For the Land Chardonnay’s Chris Potter Label

 He was already a fan of the colorful, dramatic landscapes painted by Chris Potter, the prolific, Santa Barbara–born artist who died suddenly at age 49 this past February.
 “Chris’s art really evoked an emotion for me,” said Berman.
 “That’s what I wanted in the wine and on the label.”

-A couple years ago, when he reached out to Potter, the artist was open to the idea.
+A couple of years ago, when he reached out to Potter, the artist was open to the idea.
 So wrapped up in the regulation-ruled world of wine, Berman was worried about the rights of the image and the fees and all those particulars.
 But Potter just wanted a few cases of wine as payment.
 Said Berman, “That was the easiest deal ever.”

 It was also the easiest part of the process.
-“It’s very common knowledge, but corraling any artist’s attention can be a little challenging,” said Berman, explaining that Potter was also in the midst of his very public fight against a rare form of cancer.
+“It’s very common knowledge, but corralling any artist’s attention can be a little challenging,” said Berman, explaining that Potter was also in the midst of his very public fight against a rare form of cancer.

-As Berman’s wine moved quickly toward bottling, the artist — who gained fame years ago for quitting his corporate stock broker job to create a painting a day — eventually told Berman that he was ready to have the painting photographed.
+As Berman’s wine moved quickly toward bottling, the artist — who gained fame years ago for quitting his corporate stockbroker job to create a painting a day — eventually told Berman that he was ready to have the painting photographed.
 But two days later, on February 3, Potter died in his sleep.

 After giving space to Potter’s mourning family and friends — about 700 of whom attended his funeral at Dos Pueblos High — Berman reached out to his widow, Julie Beaumont Potter. ”She was so kind and generous to me,” said Berman, to whom Julie said, “Chris loved doing these deals.
 We’ll make it happen for you.”
 For the Land finally had its look.